finbourne/lusid-sdk-java/sdk/docs/ScriptedTranslationApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // ScriptedTranslationApi apiInstance = apiFactory.build(ScriptedTranslationApi.class);

         ScriptedTranslationApi apiInstance = ApiFactoryBuilder.build(fileName).build(ScriptedTranslationApi.class);
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the script identifiers.
 Defaults to latest.
         Integer limit = 56; // Integer | When paginating, limit the results to this number.
 Defaults to 100 if not specified.
         String filter = "filter_example"; // String | Expression to filter the results.
 For example, Id.Version.Major eq 1 to list IDs with major version 1   or Id.Scope eq 'my-scripts' to list result only for a particular scope.
         String page = "page_example"; // String | The pagination token to use to continue listing translation script IDs; this   value is returned from the previous call.
 If a pagination token is provided, the filter field   must not have changed since the original request. try {
+            // uncomment the below to set overrides at the request level
+            // PagedResourceListOfTranslationScriptId result = apiInstance.listTranslationScriptIds(asAt, limit, filter, page).execute(opts);

             PagedResourceListOfTranslationScriptId result = apiInstance.listTranslationScriptIds(asAt, limit, filter, page).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {